-“Minor bathroom and kitchen remodels offer the highest average return at resale,” says Andrew Latham, a certified personal finance counselor and managing editor of SuperMoney.com.
+“Minor bathroom and kitchen remodels offer the highest average return at resale,” says Andrew Latham, a certified personal finance counselor and director of content at SuperMoney.com.
 “If you still have money left, try to create additional living space for your home by converting an attic or a basement into a bedroom or recreation room.”

 More From GOBankingRates

 - GOBankingRates’ Best Banks of 2022: Live Richer by Banking Better

 - Gen Z and Millennials Favor National and Online Banks, Survey Shows — What Does That Mean for the Future of Credit Unions?